tengso/bitflux/README.md

 // Demoing some bitflux features using a toy trading strategy.
 // "Trade" represents crossing of buy and sell orders in market.
 // "Quote" represents the current bid/offer price in market.
-// Both of them are continuously changing events, so can be naturally modeled as dataflows.
+// Both of them are continuously changing events, so can be naturally modeled as data-flows.

 object BuyLowSellHigh extends App {

-  // normal case class defining the structure of market data case class Trade(price: Double, quantity: Int) case class Quote(bidPrice: Double, bidQuantity: Int, askPrice: Double, askQuantity: Int)
+  // normal case class defining the structure of market data (a.k.a, scalar types) case class Trade(price: Double, quantity: Int) case class Quote(bidPrice: Double, bidQuantity: Int, askPrice: Double, askQuantity: Int)

-  // lift the scalar types into dataflow types that can be consumed and produced type Trades = Flow[Trade] type Quotes = Flow[Quote] type Doubles = Flow[Double] type Signals = Flow[Boolean]
+  // lift the scalar types into data-flow types that can be used as input and output of flow functions type Trades = Flow[Trade] type Quotes = Flow[Quote] type Doubles = Flow[Double] type Signals = Flow[Boolean]

   // volume-weighted-average of trade price
-  // input and output are dataflows def vwap(trades: Trades): Doubles = {
+  // input and output are data-flows def vwap(trades: Trades): Doubles = {
     val prices = trades(_.price) // take the price field from trade and make it a flow of prices val quantities = trades(_.quantity).toDoubles